-- It has to have enough impact to make someone want to take a second look.
+- A Headshot has to have enough impact to make someone want to take a second look.
 For that to happen, the head shot needs to create a relationship between you and the viewer.
-As Allentown, Pennsylvania photographer Joe Edelman aptly puts it, “a great headshot will intrigue the viewer and make them want to meet you.
+“A great headshot will intrigue the viewer and make them want to meet you.
 It will hint at certain aspects of your personality and leave the viewer curious and wanting more.”
 While a head shot for commercial modeling is about smiles and being likeable, theatrical headshots may take on a more serious tone; either way your photo needs to engage the viewer and capture their attention.